-In scenario 1 (red line) the economy at the risky steady-state is hit at period t by the largest possible shock that does not trigger any defaults.
+In scenario 1 (red line) the economy at the risky steady-state is hit at period t by the largest possible shock that does not trigger any default.
 In scenarios 2 (blue line) and 3 (black line) the economy is hit with the smallest shock such that all levered intermediaries default.
-The difference between scenarios 2 and 3 is in the length of the crisis.
+The difference between scenarios 2 and 3 is the length of the crisis.
 Scenario 2 is the short crisis scenario, where the crisis only carries on to the next period, $\xi_1 = 1$.
-Scenario 3 is the "unlucky" scenario, where the crisis carries on for an additional 5 periods, possibly because of (unmodelled) policy mistakes: $\xi_s = 1$ for t = 1 to t = 6.
-The length of the crisis is unknown beforehand to the agents in the economy, although as mentioned before they observe the value of ξ_t when they make their investment decisions at t.
-Not surprisingly, when the crisis hits there is a large decline in output.
-As expected productivity is low, only the intermediaries with the looser VaR constraints can operate.
-There is a strong fall in deposit demand due to the low expected productivity, which severely tightens the constraint.
+Scenario 3 is the "unlucky" scenario, where the crisis carries on